AlexDelei/AirBnB_clone/README.md

 Airbnb clone project is cool stuff.
-We could do this for the rest of our lives:)
+We could do this for the rest of our lives.